A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Introduction

+The simplest example of a two-cover of $J$ is given by the multiplication-by-$2$ isogeny $J \xrightarrow{2} J$.
+Another interesting two-cover of $J$ is $J^1 \xrightarrow{2} J^2 \cong J$, where the first map is multiplication by $2$ in $\Pic_{C/\Q}$ and $J^2$ is identified with $J$ by translation by the hyperelliptic class~$d$ of degree $2$.
+If $\pi: Y \rightarrow J$ is any two-cover of $J$, then the fiber over the origin gives a principal homogeneous space $Y[2]$ for the $2$-torsion subgroup $J[2]$, and the class of this homogeneous space in the Galois cohomology group $H^1(\Q,J[2])$ determines the isomorphism class of the two-cover $\pi$.

+The two-covers $\pi:Y \rightarrow J$ where $Y$ has points over $\Q_\nu$ for all places $\nu$ are called {\it locally soluble}.
+They correspond to elements in the $2$-Selmer subgroup $\Sel_2(J)$ of $H^1(\Q,J[2])$.
+The $2$-Selmer group is finite, and lies in an exact sequence

+The isogeny $J \xrightarrow{2} J$ corresponds to the trivial class in the Selmer group, and the two-cover $J^1 \xrightarrow{2} J^2 \cong J$ gives a class $W[2]$ in the Selmer group whenever $C$ (and hence $J^1$) is locally soluble.
+This class turns out to be non-trivial $100\%$ of the time, as points of $W[2]$ correspond to Weierstrass divisors $e$ of degree $1$ on $C$ with $2e \equiv d$.
+These divisors $e$ correspond to odd factorizations of $f(x,y)$ over $\Q$.
+An {\it odd} (resp.\ {\it even}) {\it factorization} of $f(x,y)$ over $\Q$ is a factorization of the form $f(x,y)=g(x,y)h(x,y)$ where $g,h$ are odd (resp.\ even) degree binary forms that are either defined over $\Q$ or are conjugate over some quadratic extension of~$\Q$.
+By Hilbert's irreducibility theorem, such factorizations rarely exist.
+The class $W[2]$ maps to the trivial class in $\Sha_J[2]$ if and only if $J^1$ has a rational point.
+Hence as an immediate corollary of Theorem \ref{count3}, we obtain:

+\begin{corollary} Fix any $g\geq1$.
+Then a positive proportion of locally soluble hyperelliptic curves over~$\Q$ of genus~$g$ have nontrivial $2$-torsion in the Tate-Shafarevich groups of their Jacobians. \end{corollary}

+\begin{remark} \emph{Another consequence of the fact that odd and even factorizations of a binary form $f(x,y)$ over $\Q$ rarely exist is that for 100\% of all locally soluble hyperelliptic curves $C$ over $\Q$, the set $J^1(\Q)$ is either empty or infinite.
+Indeed, if $J^1$ has a rational point, then the class of $W[2]$ in $H^1(\Q,J[2])$ lies in the image of the group $J(\Q)/2J(\Q)$.
+If $f(x,y)$ has no odd or even factorization over $\Q$, then $W[2]$ is nontrivial and $J(\Q)[2]=0$.
+Therefore, $J(\Q)$ has positive rank and hence is infinite, and as a consequence $J^1(\Q)$ is infinite.} \end{remark}

-Similarly, we define the $2$-Selmer set $\Sel_2(J^1)$ of $J^1$ as the set of isomorphism classes of locally soluble two-covers of $J^1$.
-The $2$-Selmer set can be empty, but when $\Sel_2(J^1)$ is nonempty, it forms a principal homogeneous space for the finite abelian group $\Sel_2(J)$.
-Note that a rational point $P$ on $C(\Q)$ determines a rational point $e_P$ ($=$ the class of the divisor $(P)$) on $J^1(\Q)$.
-Furthermore, any rational point $e$ on $J^1(\Q)$ gives rise to a locally soluble (in fact soluble) two-cover of $J^1$; namely, after identifying $J^1$ with $J$ by subtracting $e$, we pull back the multiplication-by-$2$ map on $J$.
-We say then that this two-cover of $J^1$ \emph{comes from $e$} (or {\it from $P$} when $e=e_P$).
-Theorems \ref{count2} and \ref{count3} therefore immediately follow from:
+Similarly, we define the $2$-{\it Selmer set} $\Sel_2(J^1)$ of $J^1$ as the set of isomorphism classes of locally soluble two-covers $\pi:Y \rightarrow J^1$.
+This finite set is either empty or forms a principal homogeneous space for the finite group $\Sel_2(J)$.
+In fact, $\Sel_2(J^1)$ is the set of all elements in the $4$-Selmer group $\Sel_4(J)$ which map to the class of $W[2]$ in $\Sel_2(J)$ in the first descent.

+When the set $\Sel_2(J^1)$ is empty, the varieties $J^1$ and $J$ are non-isomorphic, and distinguished by their two-covers.
+We will prove: